 One family loved Gruene Hall so much that they commissioned a playhouse replica of it crafted for their daughter Grace.
 The mini-Gruene home was aptly named "Grace Hall."
+She can now two-step to her heart's content, playing all of the country music legends from the comfort of her backyard.
+The family is based in Bellville, outside of Houston.
+The end result is easily the coolest little playhouse in the Lone Star State.

 The interior was so detailed, Lilliput even cut grooves and hand-painted wood grains to look more like the inside of Gruene Hall.

 Inside the playhouse, there is also a mini-kitchen and plenty of shelving for Grace to set her boots and cowboy hats.
+How many of you are convinced that you need a mini Gruene Hall in your backyard?

 This post was originally published in 2016.